-These are the factors from each of the data sources: 10.9 million smoking-related health issues were reported by 6.9 million people by the NHIS.
+These are the factors from each of the data sources: 6.9 million people reported 10.9 million smoking-related health issues by the NHIS.
 The NHANES spirometry readings and self-reported data added the estimates for how many people had COPD.
 The number was adjusted to a higher number because many COPD cases aren't reported.

 Dr. Steven A. Schroeder of the University of California in San Francisco wrote an accompanying editorial for the 2009 study.
 Dr. Shroeder hopes that any more recent drops in the number of smoking-attributable diseases should not make it any less important to urge people to quick smoking.
 He stated: